seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 >
 > All those awesome portfolio projects?
 >
-> Ya, you’re doing way more there than your average feature or bug fix.
+> Ya, you're doing way more there than your average feature or bug fix.
 >
 > \- [@laurieontech](https://twitter.com/laurieontech/status/1377067490950451202)